-The default VPC security group allows instances within the VPC to communicate with one another and to access the Internet, but it does not allow remote access to the instances.
-To provide remote SSH access into the VPC, either create a new security group and associate the instance with the new group, or modify the default security group.
+The default VPC security group allows instances within the VPC to communicate with one another and to access the Internet, but it does not allow remote access to the AMI instance(s) you'll be creating within the VPC.
+To provide remote SSH access into the VPC, either create a new security group, or modify the default security group.
 This example modifies the default security group to allow SSH access from anywhere.